Dispader/groovysh-command-grab/README.md

 A standalone `:grab` command for the Groovy Shell.

-[GROOVY-6514](https://issues.apache.org/jira/browse/GROOVY-6514) is already opened, and has a [proposed Pull Request](https://github.com/apache/groovy/pull/286).
+[GROOVY-6514](https://issues.apache.org/jira/browse/GROOVY-6514) is already cleared for the next Apache Groovy release, with a [merged Pull Request adding a `:grab` command](https://github.com/apache/groovy/pull/286).
 In the meantime, interactively Grabbing dependencies requires a bit of knowledge and typing.

 I've found this little Command class useful to tide myself over until a proper `:grab` command makes it into the shell.